NATO's unity will be tested at summit in Vilnius | Law-Order

 He's had the job since 2014, and it's the fourth time that his time in office has been extended.

-Most wanted a woman to take the top job next, and Danish Prime Minister Mette Frederiksen had been considered a favourite candidate.
+Most wanted a woman to take the top job next, and Danish Prime Minister Mette Frederiksen had been considered a favorite candidate.

 However, Poland insisted that a candidate from the Baltic states should be next because there had already been two Nordic secretaries general in a row.
 (Stoltenberg was a Norwegian prime minister, and Rasmussen was a Danish prime minister.)
 Others are skeptical of accepting a nominee from the Baltics, whose leaders tend to be more provocative in their approach to Russia, including supporting Ukraine's desire to rapidly join NATO.